FelixOnline/v2/content/articles/2012-10-5-a-dishonorable-mention.md

  - /games/2601/a-dishonorable-mention
 imported: true
 comments:
+ - value: >
- - Some clever clogs correctly pointed out that Bethesda are the publisher not the developer which is in fact Arkane Studios wwwarkanestudioscom
+     Some clever clogs correctly pointed out that Bethesda are the publisher, not the developer, which is in fact Arkane Studios (www.arkane-studios.com).

 # Article Taxonomies
 categories: